Are You a Victim of Medical Malpractice in South Carolina?

 At the David W. Martin Accident and Injury Lawyers, our medical malpractice attorneys in South Carolina focus on providing our clients with the compassionate and skilled legal representation they need — and deserve — to pursue financial compensation from the doctor, physician’s group, or facility that caused their injuries, so they can get their lives back.

-We can help you and your family too, starting with a free consultation, so you know what to expect from the legal process and can make informed decisions regarding the direction of your case.
+We can help you and your family too, starting with a consultation, so you know what to expect from the legal process and can make informed decisions regarding the direction of your case.

 Our South Carolina personal injury lawyers represent individuals and families who have been hurt or have lost a loved one in: